GCDeveloper/cli/README.md

 ---

+Provide options in the third argument to jsonArgs.
+These include:

+- verbose (default false)

+  - This outputs additional logs to the console.

+- onlyDoubleDash (default false)

+  - This ignores all arguments which do not start with `--`

+---

 - Arguments do not need to be specified with `--`.

 - It will attempt to parse argument values as JSON (object, boolean, number etc.), else it defaults to a string.